 3. Give Yourself Some Extra Space

 Do you know that the stopping distance on a wet road is twice the normal stopping distance?
 And on icy roads, it’s almost 10 times!
 So, leave plenty of room between your truck and the vehicle in front of you so that you have enough space to move out of harm’s way in case of unpredictable situations.
+It’s always good to put extra space between yourself and some of the terrible drivers you might meet during the winter months.

 4. Stay Smooth